Seniors Exempt from Citizenship Test in Costa Rica: What You Need to Know

 Who is Exempt from the Citizenship Test?

 The Supreme Elections Tribunal (TSE) reformed naturalization regulations to include two key exemptions.
 Firstly, applicants who are 65 years old or over are exempt from the citizenship test.
-Secondly, applicants who can prove that they have cognitive problems that would make it difficult for them to pass the exam are also exempt.
+Secondly, applicants who can prove they have cognitive problems that would make it difficult to pass the exam are also exempt.

 Benefits of Citizenship in Costa Rica